farookphuket/archlinux_my_config/README.md

 2. clone the code from the repo
 3. change the working dir to `~/archlinux_my_config`
 4. run setup.sh to start the installation

+> OR you type them all in one line :

+> `cd ~/ && git clone https://github.com/farookphuket/archlinux_my_config.git && cd ~/archlinux_my_config && sh setup.sh`

+> make sure you accept them all otherwise the script will do nothing!.

 ## ============== Warning! ===============================